 Q. When will the flu vaccination be offered to Mercy College students?

 A. Flu clinics will be offered during both fall and spring semesters, dependent upon when we receive a shipment of vaccines.
-The flu clinic dates and times will be announced via student email, campus monitors, and ELEOS announcements.
+The flu clinic dates and times will be announced via email, campus monitors, and D2L announcements.

 Q. Where will flu clinics be held on campus?

 A. Flu clinics will be held in the kitchen in Building 1 (Room 101).
 There will be signs posted within the Sullivan Center to direct you to the location.

 Q. Do I need to make an appointment?

 Q. Will I need to pay for a flu shot?

-A. If you are a Mercy College student or employee member the flu shots will be offered free of charge.
+A. If you are a Mercy College student or employee the flu shots will be offered free of charge.
 When you come to get your vaccination we will require you to have your Mercy College ID badge when obtaining your vaccine to show you are a Mercy College student or employee, and to receive your annual flu sticker.

 Q. Who should get a flu vaccination?

-A. Everyone, according to the CDC anyone over the age of 6 months should have a flu vaccination each flu season.
+A. According to the CDC, anyone over the age of 6 months should have a flu vaccination each flu season.
 Employees of Mercy College are required to have the vaccination.
-Students who are involved in fall semester clinicals will be required to have the vaccination before November 30, 2016.
-Students who will begin spring 2017 clinicals will also need to have the flu vaccination before attending the clinicals.
-For those not involved in clinicals it is highly recommended you get the vaccination.
+Students who are involved in fall semester clinicals will be required to have the vaccination before the required date (varies by year).
+Students who will begin spring semester clinicals will also need to have the flu vaccination before attending clinicals.
+For those students not involved in clinicals, it is not required, but is highly recommended you get the vaccination.

 Q. Who should not get a flu vaccination?

-A. According to the CDC anyone younger than 6 months of age is too young to have the flu vaccination.
-Those who have severe, life-threatening allergies to the flu vaccination or any ingredient in the vaccination should speak the Student Health Nurse about available options.
+A. According to the CDC, anyone younger than 6 months of age should not have the flu vaccination.
+Those who have severe, life-threatening allergies to the flu vaccination or any ingredient in the vaccination should speak to the Student Health Nurse about available options.